Jacarte/MF240VHT211/part2/README.md

    - Requirement to be defined (Kostas)
    - Decomposition of higher level requirements into lower level requirements (Javier)
    - Requirements should be satisfied (Shamoona)
-   - Controll the undesireable consequences - How important it is to meet (Marcus)
+   - Controll the undesireable consequences (Marcus)
-   - How srtingent it is to meet them (Kostas)
+   - How important it is to meet?
+How srtingent it is to meet them (Kostas)
 - Is it implicit or explicit?
 - What are its special characteristics in comparison to other frameworks?